25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 A closure is **the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment)**

-Closure is just a function within a function where inner function references a variable that was declared in the scope of the outer function and returns the inner function.
+Closure is just a function within a function where inner function references a variable that was declared in the scope of the outer function and returns the inner function

-- An inner function has always access to the variables and parameters of its outer function, even after the outer function has returned.
+- An inner function has always access to the variables and parameters of its outer function, even after the outer function has returned

 - Whenever we define a function it will create a lexical environment.
 Anything inside of curly braces is it's own lexical environment: